bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 82°
-- Overcast
+- Partly Cloudy
 - 58% humidity
-- 8 mph wind
+- 9 mph wind
-- 100% cloud cover
+- 58% cloud cover
 - 30 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
 - 2.21 inches of rain expected in the next 48 hours